 Tuition at the Host University

 Recommended U.S. Semester Credits

 IMPORTANT: The courses listed below are just a sampling of all the courses UCT offers.
 Please use the course handbooks listed under the section title "Go to Host University Course Search" to make final course selections.

 - Course Credit

-Per the University of Cape Town, 6 HEQF (NQF) credits = 1 U.S. semester credit (1.5 U.S. quarter credits).
+Per the University of Cape Town, 6 HEQF (NQF) credits = 1 U.S. semester credit (1.5 U.S. quarter units).
 Credit transfer is ultimately determined by the students' home universities.
 Students can enroll in a total of 72-90 HEQF (NQF) credits per semester.

 Credits earned vary according to the policies of the students' home institutions.
 According to ISA policy and possible visa requirements, students must maintain full-time enrollment status, as determined by their home institutions, for the duration of the program.